micmejia/bible-dump/NKJV/Ezekiel/Ezek 28.md

 The word of the Lord came to me again, saying,

 ###### 2
-"Son of man, say to the prince of Tyre, 'Thus says the Lord God: "Because your heart _is_ lifted[^a] up, And you say, 'I _am_ a god, I sit _in_ the seat of gods, In the midst of the seas,' Yet you _are_ a man, and not a god, Though you set your heart as the heart of a god
+"Son of man, say to the prince of Tyre, 'Thus says the Lord God: "Because your heart _is_ lifted up, And you say, 'I _am_ a god, I sit _in_ the seat of gods, In the midst of the seas,' Yet you _are_ a man, and not a god, Though you set your heart as the heart of a god

 ###### 3
 (Behold, you _are_ wiser than Daniel!
 There is no secret that can be hidden from you!